gigirotto7/gigirotto7.github.io/_pages/about.md

 ------
 While building PoliSat and exploring other extracurricular engineering projects, I remained committed to my academic journey.
 At the University of São Paulo, I remained the top of my class, ranked 1st out of 86 students with a GPA of 9.0/10.

-Alongside my studies, I worked as a teaching assistant for four core mechanical engineering lectures:
+Alongside my studies, I worked as a teaching assistant for four lectures:

 Mechanics I & II (kinematics and dynamics of rigid bodies)